Republicans reject Rep. Jim Jordan for House speaker on the first ballot, but more voting likely

 WASHINGTON (AP) — Republicans rejected Rep. Jim Jordan for House speaker on a first ballot Tuesday, as an unexpectedly numerous 20 holdouts denied the hard-charging ally of Donald Trump the GOP majority needed to seize the gavel.

-More voting is expected as Jordan works to shore up support to replace the ousted Kevin McCarthy for the job but the House immediately went into recess as the firebrand leader of the GOP's hard-right flank struggled to take a central seat of U.S. power.
+More voting is expected as Jordan works to shore up support to replace the ousted Kevin McCarthy for the job.
+The House went into recess as the firebrand leader of the GOP's hard-right flank struggled to take a central seat of U.S. power.

 After two weeks of angry Republican infighting since McCarthy was removed by hard-liners, the House vote quickly became a showdown for the gavel.
 Reluctant Republicans refused to give Jordan their votes, viewing the Ohio congressman as too extreme for the powerful position of House speaker, second in line to the presidency.

+Jordan said afterward he was not surprised and expected to do better in the next round, expected later Tuesday.

+“We feel confident,” he said, ducking into a leadership office “We’ve already talked to some members who are going to vote with us on the second ballot.”

-In all, 212 Democrats voted unanimously for their House leader, Hakeem Jeffries of New York, while 200 Republicans voted for Jordan and 20 for someone else.
-Jeffries has no chance of winning, and Jordan must pick up most of his GOP foes to win a majority.
+The tally, with 200 Republicans voting for Jordan and 212 for the Democratic leader Hakeem Jeffries of New York, left no candidate with a clear majority, as 20 Republicans voted for someone else.
+With Republicans in majority control, Jordan must pick up most of his GOP foes to win.

 The holdouts are a mix of pragmatists, ranging from seasoned legislators and committee chairs worried about governing to newer lawmakers from districts where their voters back home prefer President Joe Biden to Trump.